-The more transparent and widely understood in your organization are the criteria for project selection, the easier it is to communicate reasons for choosing some projects and killing or postponing others.
+The more transparent and widely understood your organization’s criteria for project selection, the easier it is to communicate reasons for choosing some projects and killing or postponing others.
 Significant time and commitment are invested in conceiving and advancing projects.
 If staff make that effort with only a vague understanding of selection criteria, then you create unnecessary problems when projects are rejected.
-A PMO permanently available for consultation can shape good ideas into priority projects and head off significant personal investments in non-starters.
+A Project Management Office permanently available for consultation can shape good ideas into priority projects and head off significant personal investments in non-starters.

 Can this project win the race to market?

-The effective selection and prioritization of a project list for your organization will have some go/no go criteria.
-If a project cannot be delivered successfully (on time, with a favorable cost/benefit ratio), then it’s “no go.”
+The effective selection and prioritization of a project list for your organization will have some go/no-go criteria.
+If a project cannot be delivered successfully (on time, with a favorable cost/benefit ratio), then it’s a “no-go.”

 Hunch, intuition, or data-driven?

 We have been reviewing the criteria for project selection.
 But when those involved in project test planning and management sit down to apply those criteriae.g., does it meet the test of cost-benefit analysiswhat degree of rigor do they bring to the process?
 Experience helps, of course, and a commitment to objectivitybut to what extent will applications of the criteria be data-driven?
 Will arguments about capacities versus projected payoffs be quantified?
 Will the “race to market” concept be quantified with historical data on projects?
 Sure, the data can be questioned and interpreted, but it is a significant anchor of competitive analysis.
 How do you resolve these sorts of questions: